In Entity Framework, data insertion is one of the basic and most common CRUD operations we will perform in an application.

 Multiple Insertion with AddRange

-This is useful when you need to add a large number of records, as it reduces the number of calls to the database and improves performance.
+This is useful when you need to add a large number of records, as it reduces the number of database calls and improves performance.

 dbContext.Entity.AddRange(entities);